 Started sentence on: 2/15/05

 Prison Conduct: Exemplary disciplinary record.
 One low level infraction for “refusing to work” when I reported to my regular work detail instead of a voluntary lockdown detail at the USP while housed at camp at Coleman FL

-Supporters: CANDO Foundation, family, friends, attorney – Lynn Fant
+Supporters: CAN-DO Foundation, The LOHM, EPIC, family, friends, attorney – Lynn Fant, Aleph Institute

-Accomplishments: The greatest thing I have ever accomplished is being the mother of 16-year-old
+Accomplishments: The greatest thing I have ever accomplished is being the mother of my beautiful daughter, Nia.

 Additional accomplishments in prison: I began by tutoring Chinese and African detainees in English while in county jail.
 Once transferred to the FBOP, I participated in the PAWS4PRISONS program where I trained assistance dogs for disabled children and veterans.
 My dog, Lia was placed with a disabled Marine.
 I co-founded the IAM (Inmates Ascending Mentoring) Program and G.R.I.T.S.
 (Girls Raised in the South) a re-entry initiative for inmates from the Southeast.
 I have been a member of CHOICES, a group of inmates who travel monthly into the local Tallahassee community and speak with at-risk youth.
 I served as an inmate arbitrator, suicide companion, newsletter co-editor, release preparation and re-entry facilitator, facilitator for the READING IS FUNDAMENTAL program, Lean Six Sigma, and completed vocational trainings as a Certified Dog Obedience Trainer, Business Education and Advanced Business Education.
 I am currently working on my Master’s Degree in Church Administration through International Christian College & Seminary.